rikhuijzer/blog/posts/binary-regression-priors.md

 using Statistics
 using StatsFuns: logistic
 using Turing

-# Use Bijectors Shift and Scale to work around the centering issue. # hide
+# TODO: Use Bijectors Shift and Scale to work around the centering issue. # hide

 @model function bayesian_model(ages, recents, grades, n)
     intercept ~ Normal(0, 5)